International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 all these companies.
 Members, guest and data sovereignty suppliers and appliers, will fulfil the common value proposition of generating business value from data.

-#### The Purpose and Scope of the rule book
+#### The Purpose and Scope of the Rulebook

-Rules of the game: The purpose of this rule book is, to describe clearly what rules and guidance all participants have to follow to achieve the goal of the common interplay in upcoming data economies.
+Rules of the game: The purpose of this Rulebook is, to describe clearly what rules and guidance all participants have to follow to achieve the goal of the common interplay in upcoming data economies.
 This governance framework including the functional, technical, operational, and legal agreements.
 They are binding for all roles and their interaction in the dedicated environment:

-1. The IDSA Support Organization: Responsible e.g. for maintaining the rule book and for supporting its application.
+1. The IDSA Support Organization: Responsible e.g. for maintaining the Rulebook and for supporting its application.
 The IDSA Support Organization as an enabler for the orchestration of the processes and as general governance instance a foundation for the realization of internal structures and interfaces to other parties